james-rae/ramp4-pcar4/docs/using-ramp4/fixtures/details.md

 });
 ```

 __Note:__ it is important that you include the `identifyData` prop in the component since the details fixture will populate it with the results from the identify query.
 The `identifyData` prop is necessary in order to access the results.
+The property will be an [IdentifyItem](https://ramp4-pcar4.github.io/ramp4-pcar4/main/docs/api-tech-docs/interfaces/geo_layer_support_identify.IdentifyItem.html).

 __2.__ Once the custom component has been created, you will want to add your layer to RAMP and set the new component as a custom template in the details fixture.
 You can do both of these in the configuration file: